lukaszkorecki/athrun/README.md

 ## Roadmap

-- [ ] nail down the API
-- [ ] more middlewares?
 - [ ] better docs
+- [ ] more testing

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 - 2022 Lukasz Korecki

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.